Back to blog

 Successful candidate database management involves using ATS and other third-party tools to quickly access the most important data.
 However, it also depends on how data-driven the mindset of the recruiter is and other stakeholders who will work with hiring data in various ways.

 Managing the database also depends on its structure.
-Some candidate databases might present the information in excel sheets or similar formats.
+Some candidate databases might present the information in Excel sheets or similar formats.
 This would have the advantage of making data easy to access and search even for new users.
 Other databases, however, might be more advanced, have more features or use additional software tools.

 In any case, the main goal is keeping the data in order so that you know where to look for what information.
 By making sure that all new records go where they are supposed to be, you reduce your dependency on keywords and complex or boolean searches.